nickandrew/docker-eagle/README.md

 VNC requires a password.
 A default password of "abcd1234" is built into the container.

 The viewer window will open, with EAGLE already running and (the first time it is run) asking for a license key.
 Choose "Freeware" to start using EAGLE as freeware.
-Or, if you have a commercial or trial key from CadSoft, you'll need to copy that key into your container.
+Or, if you have a commercial or trial key from Autodesk, you'll need to copy that key into your container.

 ## Persistent storage